apache/airflow/docs/apache-airflow-providers-opensearch/connections/opensearch.rst

 OpenSearch Connection
 =====================
-The Open Search connection provides credentials for an OpenSearch instance.
+The OpenSearch connection provides credentials for an OpenSearch instance.

 Configuring the Connection
 --------------------------